 #2.
 Roku Streaming Stick 4K

-The Roku Streaming Stick 4K is the most affordable way to add real AirPlay 2 to any TV with an HDMI port.
-At around $50, it costs a third of the Apple TV 4K and still delivers native AirPlay support without third-party apps.
+The Roku Streaming Stick 4K is the most affordable way to add genuine AirPlay 2 to any TV with an HDMI port.
+At around $50, it costs a third of the Apple TV 4K and still delivers native AirPlay support without any third-party apps, workarounds, or extra configuration steps.
+Just plug it in, connect to Wi-Fi, and it shows up in Control Center exactly like the Apple TV 4K does.

-Roku added AirPlay 2 and HomeKit support to its platform in late 2020.
-I tested screen mirroring from a MacBook Air M2 to a Roku Streaming Stick 4K on a 2019 Vizio D-Series.
-It connected in seconds.
-Video quality maxed out at 4K HDR10+, and audio passed through cleanly to a connected soundbar.
+Roku added AirPlay 2 and HomeKit in late 2020.
+In our testing, screen mirroring from a MacBook Air M2 to the Stick 4K connected in seconds, maxing out at 4K HDR10+ with clean soundbar passthrough.

 The trade-off?
 You don’t get Siri integration or the deep Apple ecosystem features.
 But if you just want to mirror your iPhone screen or stream Apple TV+ content to an older TV, this stick handles it well, and the long-range Wi-Fi receiver helps when your router sits in another room.
 For more details, check my guide on using AirPlay on Roku TV.